PE and Sport Premium 2017-2018

 Key Stage 2 Outcomes

-- Year 6 teams won 4 School Games competitions.
+Year 6 teams won 2 Level 2 Northumberland School Games competitions.

-- Students have developed skills in team games, with particular focus on hockey and tag rugby, and in individual activities, with focus on athletics and gymnastics.
-The employment of a specialist PE teacher allowed increased depth and challenge to be given in activities to support and accelerate skill development.
+Students have developed skills in team games, with particular focus on hockey and tag rugby, and in individual activities, with focus on athletics and gymnastics.

-- In rugby and hockey students have worked to refine their range of more technical attacking skills including movement with the ball, open stick and Indian dribbling in hockey and beating an opponent in 1 V 1 and 2 V 1 situations in rugby.
+In rugby and hockey students have worked to refine their range of more technical attacking skills including movement with the ball, open stick and Indian dribbling in hockey and beating an opponent in 1 V 1 and 2 V 1 situations in rugby.
+This has been aided by the delivery of specialist coaching from Newcastle Falcons.

-- Introduction of swimming assessments for year 4 students to enable progress to be closely tracked.
+Introduction of swimming assessments for year 4 students to enable progress to be closely tracked.
+This has been aided by an extra instructor.

 Increased physical activity

-- Increased numbers participating in morning family fitness clubs, walk on Wednesday, house events, playground leaders running small games, sports teams and clubs.
+- Increased numbers participating in house events, sports teams and clubs.

-- Range of Academy sports clubs including tag rugby, hockey, netball, cricket and rounders.
+- Range of Academy sports clubs including tag rugby, hockey, netball, athletics and rounders.

 - Increased physical demand within PE lessons in order to boost fitness levels.